nguyenyou/scalawind/README.md

 ## Classes Validation

-Passing the flag `-cv` or `--classes-validation` to enable this feature.

 ### Check Duplication

+Passing the flag `-cd` or `--check-duplication` to enable this feature.

 When writing a long list of utility classes, it's sometime necessary to check if we accidentally duplicate our class, with class validation feature enabled, we check it for you:

 <img width="767" alt="Screenshot 2024-06-08 at 13 41 44" src="https://github.com/nguyenyou/scalawind/assets/38455472/d20d635a-3496-4f3d-a8bf-56c66eb1cd5d">

 ### Usage Optimization

+Passing the flag `-co` or `--check-optimization` to enable this feature.

 In Tailwind, we have `margin` and `padding` classes that can be used in three different fashions:

 - One-direction: `mt-2`, `mb-2`, `ml-2` and `mr-2`